ahmetbabacan-dev/washington-ev-analysis/Data cleaning and transformation.md

   ![ev-before](https://github.com/user-attachments/assets/156fccdb-0c0e-43f8-9f2a-3e479e74d20d)

-1. I deleted the VIN (1-10), Postal Code, Legislative District, DOL Vehicle ID, Vehicle Location, Electric Utility, 2020 Census Tract, City, Electric Range, and Clean Alternative Fuel Vehicle (CAFV) Eligibility columns.
+1. I deleted the VIN (1-10), City, Postal Code, Legislative District, DOL Vehicle ID, Vehicle Location, Electric Utility, 2020 Census Tract, City, Electric Range, and Clean Alternative Fuel Vehicle (CAFV) Eligibility columns.
 2. Base MSRP column could’ve been useful, but since approximately 98.6% of the values (228,926 out of 232230) are 0, I deleted the column.
 3. Since the analysis is only about Washington State, I selected Data > Filter and selected all of the options other than WA in the State column to get every row that I don’t need.
 Then, I selected the second row and pressed Ctrl + Shift + Down Arrow to select all rows and used Home > Delete > Delete Sheet Rows to delete the rows.
 Then, I deleted the State column since all the remaining values are WA.